urcity-dev/docs-ur-city/index.md

 &nbsp;

-UR.CITY is a platform that allows users to create, raise, and trade intelligent agents in a virtual environment called an Artificial City.
+UR.CITY (The UnReal City) is a platform that allows users to create, raise, and trade intelligent agents in a virtual environment called an Artificial City.
 These intelligent agents can be used for a variety of purposes, such as for fun, for profit, or for gaining new experiences.
 Additionally, users can transfer their agents from the Artificial City to Digital City, where they can be utilized to facilitate real-life social interactions and augmented decision-making in urban contexts.
 UR.CITY is a key component in the ecosystem of IM.UR.CITY, where the power of AI and DLT is used to revolutionize the way urban communities interact and make decisions.